 - Color blindness: Though there are different types of color blindness, the most common type makes red and green indistinguishable, so certain graphics and photos can be hard to understand

-Learn more about building an inclusive business!
+Learn more about building an inclusive business.

 Download our free guide to learn more about conducting inclusivity audits and making inclusivity and accessibility core to your business.

-Download Now1.
-Use contrasting colors
+1. Use contrasting colors

-When incorporating your brand colors on your website or within your files, consider where they’ll best take into account accessibility considerations.
 It’s always a good idea to include your logo and your primary colors might look great as the background for your CTA (call to action) buttons.
 But, the rest of your file may be best as standard black text on a white background.
 Often, simplicity is best for accessibility.

 2. Choose readable typography